json-hc/json-hc-specification/gameserver-json-example.md

 * Author: [DracoBlue](http://dracoblue.net)
 * Status: I am working on this.
 No final version, yet!

 Let's say we own a game hosting service, and want to start, stop, backup game servers.
-Additionally it should be possible to set server password and public/private state of the server.
+Additionally it should be possible to set server name of the server.

+## Client GUI Use-Cases

+* Show a list of servers (with pagination)
+* Stop or Start servers (Show the button, depending on the state of the server)
+* Change the name of a server

 ## Server

 ### `GET /`